skkarn02/machine-learning/README.md

 # Machine Learning Journey

-This repo will contain my findings and learning materials related to machine learning.a
+This repo will contain my findings and learning materials related to machine learning